aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/repeatdur/_index.md

 ---
 title: SVGBuilderExtensions.RepeatDur
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions RepeatDur method.
 Sets the repeatDur attribute specifying the total duration for which the animation should repeat
 type: docs
 weight: 1960
 url: /net/aspose.svg.builder/svgbuilderextensions/repeatdur/
 ---
-## RepeatDur&lt;TBuilder&gt;(this TBuilder, TimeSpan) {#repeatdur_1}
+## RepeatDur&lt;TBuilder&gt;(*this TBuilder, TimeSpan*) {#repeatdur_1}

 Sets the 'repeatDur' attribute, specifying the total duration for which the animation should repeat.